Sam Rodman to be Holy Week Preacher

 Lenten Wednesday evenings at Ashmont will be observed at 7 p.m. with Stations of the Cross & Benediction of the Blessed Sacrament, followed by a Lenten meditation by William Buckingham.

 Bill is an architect, principal of the firm Sullivan Buckingham Architects, has been a parishioner at All Saints' for over forty years, and is currently the parish's Junior Warden.
-He designed the oak west gallery for the C. B. Fisk Opus 103, the wrought iron votive light stand at the Shrine of Our Lady of Walsingham (both 1995), and the balcony for the, now removed, trompette en chamade rank of organ pipes in the tower (1975).
+He designed the oak west gallery for the C. B. Fisk Opus 103 and the wrought iron votive light stand at the Shrine of Our Lady of Walsingham (both 1995).

 Bill's meditations in five parts discuss the spiritual and liturgical significance of the space and adorning art of the nave, the chapels and shrines, the rood, the choir, and the sanctuary.